Classification of Group Actions Extended to Symplectic Deformation Quantizations

-In this section we will give a brief reminder of the Fedosov construction for symplectic manifolds, see \cite{Fp, Fb, N-T99, W} for more in depth expositions of the construction.
 The Fedosov construction allows one to construct any deformation quantization of a symplectic manifold (up to gauge equivalence) as a subalgebra of a certain algebra of sections.
-Let us first show how one can construct the underlying bundle of algebras, the so called \emph{Weyl bundle}.
+Let us first show how one can construct the underlying bundle of algebras, the so called \emph{Weyl algebras bundle}.

 \begin{definition}